 The quality of vacuum packing bags is determined by three factors: foil thickness, the combination of materials, and the height of the ribbed profile.
 Status vacuum packing bags are the result of several years of research and development.
 They are made exclusively from materials of European origin, have all the required certifications for food storage, and are manufactured in Slovenia.
 Video: How the quality of vacuum bags affects the process of vacuum packing.

-- Status bags have the thickest (30 and 20 µm) layer of polyamide, which guarantees they are airtight and protect food items from oxidation.
+- Status bags have the thickest (20 µm) layer of polyamide, which guarantees they are airtight and protect food items from oxidation.
 Along with the two inner layers of polyethylene (80 and 100 µm) it combines to make bags, which also afford the food complete protection from freezer burn and aromas of other non-vacuum-packed food items.

 - The ribbed profile of Status vacuum packing bags is 0.2 mm thick.
 This is a key factor in producing a high-quality seal that endures in long-term vacuum storage.
 Status bags will provide just as high quality of vacuum seal in initial cycles as after their 50th.

 Issues that arise from using unsuitable vacuum packing bags

 Most vacuum packing issues aren’t caused by some sort of vacuum packing machine malfunction, but rather by using unsuitable bags.
 If you find you are having trouble vacuum packing your cured sausages and other products, check what kind of bags you are using: